rmaicle/rmaicle.github.io/_posts/2014-11-12-redcarpet.md

 {% raw %}~~~{% endraw %}
 </pre></div>

-The code above will be displayed with syntax highlighting using [pygments].
+The code above is displayed with syntax highlighting using [pygments].

 ~~~ cpp
 int main() {